NikoKS/kitty-vim-tmux-navigator/README.md

 - Set the KITTY_PORT environment variable automatically from the foreground process that call ssh.
 - Set terminal key binding for changing kitty window when not using tmux

 4. Don't forget to install the tmux plugin on your remote system also.
+And copy `neighboring_window.py` to your remote machine ~/.config/kitty directory.